 Cosmic Debris Art Department 2003-2006

-By 2006 I was so burned out and overworked—as the brand had expanded and the designing and post-production work was just too much.
-The line had expanded, there were three trade shows a year, and never-ending licensee needs.
+By 2006 I was so burned out and overworked—as the brand had expanded and the exhaustion of constantly coming up with content and physical work was just too much.
+The line had expanded, there were trade shows booths to design, etc., etc., and the never-ending needs of the domestic and international licensees.
 It was non-stop.
 Four design seasons a year.
 I had to step away.
 I had to take a break.

 A 13-Year Break 2006-2019

-In the summer of 2006 I stepped away from Cosmic Debris and decided to take some time off.
-The Oopsy Daisy character had brought in enough of a savings that I could afford to take some time away from “work,” especially while living in my “dilapidated flat.”
+In the summer of 2006 I stepped away from Cosmic and decided to take some time off.
+The success of Oopsy Daisy t-shirt sales had brought in enough of a savings that I could afford to take some time away from “work,” all the more especially while living in my “dilapidated flat”, as East Bay express described it.

 I wanted to reinvent myself and not cement myself into being known as “the Emily guy” or “the Oopsy guy.”
 I wanted to take a break from character artwork and explore who or what I would be without these characters, and get back to making “fine art,” away from the computer.

-Little did I know I would soon become “the Smokey’s guy.”
-After Emily Wick and I rented a studio space that also had a storefront on Telegraph Avenue, we called the space Smokey’s Tangle.
-We ran the storefront as a funky gallery focused on the community, without trying to make money.
-It was a thankful position to be in.
-Thank you, Oopsy Daisy.
+Little did I know I would soon become “the Smokey’s guy” after Emily Wick and I rented a studio space that also had a storefront onto Telegraph Avenue, we called the space Smokey’s Tangle and had a sign made.
+We ran it as a funky gallery.
+We had no idea what we were doing, nor how much it would alter our lives and create a new community for ourselves.

-Smokey’s specialized in what we called “creative photo booths,” open studios with free portrait photo sessions.
-We captured a lot of visitors’ images.
+Smokey’s specialized in what we called “creative photo booths,” which were events dedicated into turning the studio into one conceptual photo backdrop.
+We captured a lot of our visitors images over the years.
 Sample themes were: Imaginary Pizza Restaurant and Imaginary Pool Store.
 We also organized the local galleries and helped facilitate the biannual art nights in the neighborhood.
 We ran the space for almost ten years.

 My artwork took a serious turn toward what was directly around me after I began focusing on documenting my neighborhood and creating site-specific work, like mapping the McDonald’s parking lot across the street (Temescal Now).